 - 1. The applicant/household does not meet the program/community eligibility requirements listed in Exhibit A of this plan; - 2.
-The household gross income (using the HUD definition of income) is over the applicable income limit (Exhibit C); - The household's monthly income does not meet the minimum income standard established for this community and the household will not receive Section 8 assistance; - 4.
-The applicant/household has an unacceptable credit history as reported by a consumer-reporting agency; - 5.
-The applicant/household does not meet the IRS' definition of a qualified household under the Full-Time Student Rule; - 6.
-There is submission of false or untrue information on the application; - 7.
-Failure to cooperate in the verification process including failure to provide requested information; - 8.
-Failure to schedule and/or attend two interviews; - 9.
-The applicant/household has refused two offered apartments and does not have a valid medical reason, or the household has refused three offered apartments with a valid medical reason; - 10.
-The applicant/household has an unacceptable criminal background as reported by a consumer-reporting agency;
+The household gross income (using the HUD definition of income) is over the applicable income limit (Exhibit C); - 3.
+The household's monthly income does not meet the minimum income standard established for this community and the household will not receive Section 8 assistance;

-- 11. Household size does not conform to the stated minimum and maximum sizes as described in Exhibit A; - 12.
-Failure to sign designated or required forms and/or documents upon request; - 13.
-This will not be the only residence for the applicant/household; - 14.
-The applicant/household is not willing to pay the rent as calculated under the Section 42 program. - 15.
-Failure to present all applicants during the interview with the Community Manager; - 16.
-Blatant disrespect or disruptive behavior, or demonstrable history of such behavior, towards management, the property, or other residents exhibited by an applicant or household member or friend any time prior to move-in; - 17.
-Misrepresentation of any information related to eligibility, allowance, household composition or rent. - 18.
+- 4. The applicant/household has an unacceptable credit history as reported by a consumer-reporting agency; - 5.
+There is submission of false or untrue information on the application; - 6.
+Failure to cooperate in the verification process including failure to provide requested information; - 7.
+Failure to schedule and/or attend two interviews; - 8.
+The applicant/household has refused two offered apartments and does not have a valid medical reason, or the household has refused three offered apartments with a valid medical reason; - 9.
+The applicant/household has an unacceptable criminal background as reported by a consumer-reporting agency; - 10.
+Household size does not conform to the stated minimum and maximum sizes as described in Exhibit A; - 11.
+Failure to sign designated or required forms and/or documents upon request; - 12.
+This will not be the only residence for the applicant/household; - 13.
+The applicant/household is not willing to pay the rent as calculated appropriately for the applicable funding programs in place at this community. - 14.
+Failure to present all applicants during the interview with the Community Manager; - 15.
+Blatant disrespect or disruptive behavior, or demonstrable history of such behavior, towards management, the property, or other residents exhibited by an applicant or household member or friend any time prior to move-in; - 16.
+Misrepresentation of any information related to eligibility, allowance, household composition or rent. - 17.
 Other cause, including, but not limited to, failure to meet any of the selection criteria in this document.